tihomirahristozova/model/generations/LOGXXXXX.md

 <br/>
-**The Warehouse Order Lines executing the composite product's components are created as follows**
+**The Warehouse Order Lines for the the composite product's components are created as follows**

-First we are getting all Composite Product Components where Composite Product is equal to the Product of the Warehouse Requisition Line.
-Then we are filtering only the valid componets.
-Valid components are those for which:
-- FromDate == null OR <= WarehouseOrder.DocumentDate
-- ToDate == null OR >= WarehouseOrder.DocumentDate
-- IsActive == true

-Then we are creating new Warehouse Order Line for each of the valid components:
+First we are getting all valid Composite Product's Components, then we are creating new Warehouse Order Line for each of them:
 ```
 WarehouseOrderLine.TaskType = If (WarehouseRequisition.RequisitionType = Inbound )